About

 Director

-Fire Chief and member of the National Wildfire Coordinating Group UAS Subcommittee.
-Brings deep operational experience and a direct line into the standards bodies the Collaborative needs to align with.
+Brings deep operational fire experience and a direct line into the standards bodies the Collaborative aligns with.

 -